timeester3648/MultiEngine-UTL/docs/MACRO_PROFILER.md

 - Profiler **labels** (if using `UTL_PROFILE_LABELED()`, otherwise the label is set to `<NONE>`)
 - Profiler locations: file, function, line

+> [!NOTE]
-Miltiple profilers can exist at the same time.
+> Miltiple profilers can exist at the same time.
 Profiled scopes can be nested.
 Profiler overhead corresponds to entering & exiting the profiled scope, while insignificant in most applications, it may affect runtime in a tight loop.

 > ```cpp
 > UTL_PROFILER_REROUTE_TO_FILE(filepath)